ForestMars/Coda.to/README.md

 Just run the installer.

 ```
-\m/
+\m/ metal
 ```

 ## RUN

-Now you can run `codato server start` from the command line, or invoke start.sh directly, which is totally self-contained for running on bare naked metal:
+Now you can run `codato server start` from the command line, or invoke start.sh directly if you're still using ansible.

 ```
 ./start.sh